anonymousbitcoin/anon/README.md

       - You have unstaged commits.
       - You have not followed the documentation correctly and built ANON in different unspecified directories.
       - You do not have ssh-keygen's set up for your git hub.
+      - You ran the incorrect script (Linux or Mac)

 Ensure you can `pull` and `fetch` without the username and password prompt.